macloo/flask-exercise/README.md

 ```

 That's the trick!
 It is NOT based on the `@app.route()` line but rather on the *definition of the route function.*

+**ACTION 14:** SAVE and RELOAD in the browser.
+Check to make sure you can still open presidents' pages.
+If you get a `TemplateSyntaxError` in the browser, you've got an error in that HREF in the *index.html* template.
+In fact, any `jinja2.exceptions` error will be fixable there.

 ## Conclusion